Workiva/styleguide/PYTHON.rst

 .. code:: python

-    from math import radian, degree
+    from math import radians, degrees

-While this is fine for python built-in functions, and even for some 3rd party libraries, it is best to try to stick to one import for line.
+While this is fine for python built-in functions, and even for some 3rd party libraries, it is best to try to stick to one import per line.
 Especially for Workiva code, as our code base is frequently changing and improving we have components that move, change names or get merged together.